Cold Email Templates That Get Responses in 2024

 "Personalization at scale" sounds tricky, but it's possible with the right strategy.
 Move beyond basic merge tags like {{first_name}}.
 Think of your templates as a framework, not a finished product.
 As the team at Mailshake advises, you should always adapt them to fit your style and your prospect.
 The best way to do this is by segmenting your prospect list into smaller groups by industry, job title, or company size.
 Then, you can write a highly relevant "template" for each segment that speaks directly to their shared challenges, allowing you to send hundreds of emails that still feel one-to-one.

-Using Data to Inform Your Outreach
+Let Data Drive Your Outreach Strategy

 Data can be your best friend when warming up a cold email.
 Instead of reaching out blind, use tools that provide insights into a prospect’s interests.
 For example, some platforms show you which companies are visiting your website and what pages they’re looking at.
 Imagine sending an email that starts with, "I noticed someone from your team was exploring our resources on email deliverability."
 This makes your message instantly relevant.
 Using buyer intent data helps you connect with prospects who are already looking for a solution like yours, increasing your chances of getting a reply.

-Tailoring Your Approach for Different Industries
+How to Adjust Your Pitch for Different Industries

 Every industry has its own language and priorities.
 A message that resonates with a tech startup founder will likely fall flat with a manufacturing executive.
 To be effective, you need to speak your prospect’s language.
 One of the most powerful ways to do this is by referencing "trigger events"—recent company developments that create an opening for your solution.
 Did they just receive a round of funding?
 They’re probably looking to scale.
 Did they hire a new VP of Sales?
 They’re likely building new processes.
 Mentioning these timely events shows you’re paying attention and makes your offer incredibly relevant.